-For a list of the events commemorating individuals and families persecuted in Berlin during the Nazi era click on DMAO 2018.
+For a list of the past events commemorating individuals and families persecuted in Berlin during the Nazi era click on DMAO 2018.

 We pay tribute to them at original sites in Berlin, a former apartment, a courtyard, a garden, a cellar, a stairwell, in front of a residential building, a workplace, a university or where they